AriaFallah/WebpackTutorial/part2/README.md

 If you've looked at any project seeds/starters for Webpack/React, you've probably seen a file called `.eslintrc`.
 If you aren't using an IDE, but instead are using a text editor like Atom, Sublime, Emacs, Vim, etc., eslint provides syntax and style checks, pointing out your mistakes.
+Moreover, even if you're using an IDE, it can provide more features, and ensure uniformity in coding style for all contributors to the project.

-Do take note that if you want it integrated into your editor, you need to install a package.
+Do take note
+that if you want it integrated into your editor, you need to install a package.
 For example, I use [linter-eslint](https://github.com/AtomLinter/linter-eslint) for Atom.